Automattic/wp-calypso/client/blocks/conversation-caterpillar/README.md

 This component is used to show who's involved in a conversation, and how many comments have been made.

-"On Saturday, he ate through one piece of chocolate cake, one ice-cream cone, one pickle, one slice of Swiss cheese, one slice of salami, one lollipop, one piece of cherry pie, one sausage, one cupcake, and one slice of watermelon."

 #### How to use:

 ```js